 Sure do.
 We offer white glove delivery and setup of your furniture to the exact spot you'd like us to place it.
 Sometimes, depending on your proximity to our shop and the current state of our aging backs, we'll personally deliver your furniture.
 Otherwise, we'll get you a quote from one of our trusted local shipping companies.

-Delivery in Los Angeles County is generally $200-$300.
-Delivery to surrounding counties is generally $300-$400.
-The exact amount will depend upon the amount of furniture and the load-in scenario, including stairways, hallways, elevators, parking, etc. Most deliveries are scheduled on Saturday when possible.
+Delivery in Los Angeles County is generally $200, or $300 to surrounding counties.
+The exact amount will depend upon the amount of furniture and the load-in scenario, including stairways, hallways, elevators, parking, etc.

 641 Gibbons St.